alexander-tong/Landsat_SC_NBEM_LST_Retrieval/README.md

  - arcpy (ArcMap 10.6.1; Esri ArcGIS Spatial Analyst Extension License)
  - pandas 0.23.0

-Future implementation will use GDAL in lieu of arcpy
+Future implementation will use GDAL in lieu of arcpy for raster calculations

 ## NDVI